cal-itp/data-analyses/.github/ISSUE_TEMPLATE/deploy-portfolio.md

 ---
-name: Deploy Notebooks to Portfolio
+name: Deploy Notebook(s) to Portfolio
 about: Complete this issue template when you are ready to deploy parameterized or standard notebooks to the analytics portfolio website.
 title: Portfolio Request - [Project Title]
 labels: 'portfolio request'